Things to do

 This palace is a must-visit when visiting Istanbul, as there are so many historic Islamic pieces to see and witness of our prophets including his clothing, swords and other historic items.
 You can easily spend up to three to four hours here, so make sure to take a map or have a list of everything you would like to cover.

 Open daily between 09:00 – 17:00 except on Tuesdays.
-During the summer period, it has longer opening hours (until 19:00 usually) and might be open 7 days a week, depending on the high tourist ask.
-The museum shuts to visitors during the morning of the first day of religious holidays.
-Currently, admission to the palace costs 40 TLs for adults and another 25 TLs for the Harem.
+During the summer period, it has longer opening hours (until 19:00 usually) and might be open 7 days a week, depending on the high tourist request.
+The museum shuts down visitors during the morning of the first day of religious holidays.
+Currently, admission to the palace costs 40 TLs for adults and another 25 TLs for Harem.

 The Maiden Tower is located off the coast of the Salacak neighbourhood in Üsküdar district, at the southern entrance of the Bosphorus.

-The Maiden Tower is a popular place known, it has a fantastic restaurant which offers 360-degree views of the Bosphorus and the old city, especially at night with the night lights.
-There are several shuttle boats going to the tower at certain times from Kabatas neighbourhood on the European side of Istanbul and from Salacak neighbourhood on the Asian side.
-You do need to pay to go across to the Maiden Tower, although as we were all tired on that day we just walked across the river and saw the Maiden Tower from the edge.
+The Maiden Tower is a well known tourist place.
+It has a fantastic restaurant which offers 360-degree views of the Bosphorus and the Old City.
+Especially at night with the night lights switched on.
+There are several shuttle boats going through to the tower at certain times.
+This is from Kabatas neighbourhood on the European side of Istanbul and from Salacak neighbourhood on the Asian side.
+You do need to pay to go across to the Maiden Tower, although as we were all tired from walking, we just walked across the river and saw the Maiden Tower from the edge.

-I did spot people shooting balloons as part of their activities as they were floating around the river, where people had a go with a gun aiming to pop as many balloons as possible.
+I did spot people shooting balloons as part of their activities.
+As they were floating around the river, people had a go with a gun aiming to pop as many balloons as possible.

-If you are visiting the Maiden Tower are shut down on Mondays.
+If you are visiting the Maiden Tower, it is shut down on Mondays.

-I have uploaded a Turkey travel vlog below from my day one visit.
-I’ll be uploading more parts very soon till then enjoy!
+I have uploaded the Turkey travel vlog below from my day one visit.
+I’ll be uploading more parts very soon till then to enjoy!

 Thanks for reading my blog post.
 I hope you all have benefited and now know where to visit when touring Istanbul.
 I shall upload the next part very soon.